 Offer your services for birthday parties, weddings, and company functions.
 In this age of social media, all you need is video footage that can go viral.

 4. Web Designer

 Millennials, who are born in the digital age, are usually drawn to modern things.
-In the Internet, the website is the usual point of destination.
+On the Internet, the website is the usual point of destination.

-A good number of teenagers start learning website design to build their own site.
-Eventually, they branch out to helping others build their own websites.
+A good number of teenagers start learning website design to build their own sites.
+Eventually, they branch out to help others build their own websites.
 Website designing is a skill that is best served with formal instructions.
 However, you can make good money by setting up simple website designs for people who do not need websites with all the bells and whistles.

 5. Fashion Designer